rodschulz/descriptor_lib/README.md

-# 3D GraspDescriptor
+# Grasping Descriptor Library
-Development of a 3D cloud descriptor focused on the identification of convenient/suitable zones to perform grasping using a robotic manipulator (PR2 arms for example).
+This is a library implementing the calculation of a descriptor for clouds of 3D points, focused on using providing enough information to use the descriptor in robotic grasping applications.